In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Now, it’s official.
 On May 1st, 2013 I officially quit my full-time job to become my own boss.

-If you would have asked me a year ago, if this goal was my intention, I would have laughed in your face.
-For several reasons:
+If you would have asked a few years ago, if this goal was my intention, I would have laughed in your face.

 - I’m too logical to quit a stable job with steady income

-- Being your own boss is stressful since you’re under pressure to put food on the table
+- Being your own boss is stressful since you’re under pressure to make money and put food on the table

 - I have no where near the amount of money saved up I’d like to have as a savings cushion

 - I’m also the breadwinner so if I fail or succeed, it’s all riding on me

 So what made me want to quit my job, when so much of my thought process is against it?

 It’s time to stand up for yourself